Tobacco, Vaping and Youth

 Remember, listening is just as important as talking.

-If you use tobacco or vape, you can still talk to your kids about tobacco products
+If you use tobacco or vape, you can still talk to your kids

 - Talk about your tobacco or vape use and why you do not like it or do not want your kids to start

 - Talk about your struggles and journey to quitting

 - Talk about your hope for their good health